Who doesn’t love a great cocktail? Especially one as balanced as this one. That is why I named it the balanced Boulevardier cocktail recipe.

 - Add scotch, Campari and sweet vermouth

-- Cap shaker and shake at least 20 times
+- Cap shaker and shake for 15 seconds

 - Strain into glass, twist lemon rind in the cocktail and rub on the rim.
 Drop twist into the drink